QuantumOfVacuum/kylebebak.github.io/README.md

 I don't use `LinkChecker` in Git hooks because it takes a while to run.
 The relevant field in the output is `Parent URL`, which points to the file containing a broken link.

-## About

-I stole the idea for TILs, and most of the formatting for the site map, from [jbranchaud/til](https://github.com/jbranchaud/til).

 ## License

 Everything in this repo is licensed under the [MIT License](https://opensource.org/licenses/MIT).